Learn How to Dehydrate Frozen Vegetables: A Complete Guide

 Your dehydrated vegetables, once conditioned, will keep for one year in an airtight container.
 Keep in mind that preserving the quality and nutritional value of your dehydrated vegetables requires careful storage.

-The Evolution of Vegetable Powder from Dehydrated Veggies
+The Evolution of Vegetable Powder from Dehydrated Frozen Vegetables

 If you want to make your own vegetable powder, here’s how: